Rebuilding the R-390A Receivers

 In the 1990s, W5MC offered CY-979 cabinets in an ad that ran in Electric Radio magazine.
 The price was between $150 and $200.
 These cabinets apparently were from either a large collection or some storage depot.
 The cabinets were "restored" by W5MC and this generally included a new powder coat paint job.
 Then they were offered for sale.
 Since the "restoration" removed the original manufacturer's ID, W5MC added a small ink-stamp ID placed on the inside bottom of the cabinet with a "1990s date."
 Sometimes these are referred to a "reproductions" but even in the 1990s the cost to manufacture an exact reproduction of the CY-979 with shocks and skids along with screened vent-holes would have cost much more than the $200 selling price.
 These are more accurately called "restored" versions.

 Many times you'll run across CY-979 cabinets that are missing the shock mounts and the skids.
 This seems to have been commonly done to make the cabinet look less "military."
-If the CY-979 is incomplete, that is, missing the shocks and skids, it should be priced substantially less than what the complete CY-979s sell for (which is a lot, these days!)
+If the CY-979 is missing the shocks and skids, it is INCOMPLETE and should be priced substantially less than what the complete CY-979s sell for (which is a lot, these days!)

 |photo left: The rear opening of a CY-979A

 cabinet.
 Note the squared corners as the major change in the

 photo right: The silk-screened ID of the Taffet Electronics, Inc. CY-979A/URR cabinet.

 - The R-390A was literally "the best" vacuum tube receiver that could be

 built in the 1950s and 1960s.
 Virtually no expense was spared and it

 used absolutely the best parts available at the time in its construction.
 Its design